 How to implement remote working into your company

-Use these handy steps to make remote working possible and tap into a whole new talent pool!
+Use these handy steps to make remote working as efficient as possible in these ‘lockdown days’, keep your current employees happy and engaged and tap into a whole new talent pool in the meantime!

 Discuss the following with your HR-department.

 - Are you willing to hire a remote worker and possibly change company culture and communication?